 1. A proper-sized budgie cage made of strong material with ideal dimensions

 5. Bird Toys

-Since budgies are a very active bird species, it is highly recommended to get a bird cage big enough for them to move around freely.
+Since budgies are a very active bird species, it is highly recommended to get a birdcage big enough for them to move around freely.
 A lot of budgie owners suggest huge cages.
-Some recommend a minimum size of 40 inch (1 meter) long, 20 inches (50 cm) wide, 30 inches (75cm) high.
-While it is true the bigger the better when it comes to the cage size, such dimensions are not a must.
+Some recommend a minimum size of 40 inches (1 meter) long, 20 inches (50 cm) wide, 30 inches (75cm) high.
+While it is true the bigger, the better when it comes to the cage size, such dimensions are not a must.

-The key is to have enough room for the budgies to fly inside the bird cage.
+The key is to have enough room for the budgies to fly inside the birdcage.
 So the length and width of a cage should be big enough for their full wingspan at least.
-If for some reasons, you are unable to get a cage with such length and width, it is perfectly fine to get a cage tall enough to compensate for the lack of length and width.
+If for some reasons, you are unable to get a cage with such length and width, it is entirely fine to get a cage tall enough to compensate for the lack of length and width.

 Budgie cage should be made of steel if possible.
 This is from my first-hand experience.
 My first pair of budgies escaped after they had eventually broken the wooden cage with their strong beaks.
 A steel cage will make sure they can’t break out of the cage.

 The cage’s doors should be secured.
 On many occasions, I have observed the budgies sliding open the entrance of the cage with their beaks.

 At least one food cup is needed, but I prefer two cups.
 Thus I can always fill up one before the other one is empty.